taxborn/orion/src/lexer/README.md

 for Orion.
 Where I can

 ## Cursor
-The main scanner which takes in an input
+The main scanner which takes in an input, and operates over string slices.
+I chose to opdate over string slices as for now I see that it could help me with parsing keywords a bit better.
+Not sure if it is the most efficient, but since it is a string slice, and not owned, I can imagine that this is faster since we only need to allocate once when we read in the file, and then operate on slices over a reference of that String.

 ## Tokens
 Each token is stored with it's kind, and position.